Esri/calcite-ui-kits/Figma/README.md

 📦 Using the kit
 --

-To keep components and parts of a component organized, focusing on the naming of the component first will help the user navigate.
-From there, it's the type (off, on, empty, error, etc) followed by the state (focus, hover, idle).

 ![image](https://user-images.githubusercontent.com/14083530/111009106-53ba2180-8358-11eb-9089-952f9f4c98fc.png)

 1. Click on the Assets tab in your left-hand panel to access the Calcite Components and UI Icons.